Treaty of Kars: Georgia and Adjara

 The treaty provided for the territory of the former Imperial Russian Batum oblast to be divided.
 The southern half of the former oblast, largely corresponding to the Artvin okrug with the city of Artvin, would be annexed to Turkey.
-The northern half, largely corresponding to the Batum okrug with the strategic port city of Batum, would become part of Soviet Georgia as the Adjar ASSR (now Adjara).
+The northern half, largely corresponding to the Batum okrug with the strategic port city of Batum, would become part of Soviet Georgia as the Adjar ASSR (today Adjara).
 The treaty required the region to be granted political autonomy because of the largely-Muslim local population and for it to implement "an agrarian system in conformity with its own wishes."
 Caucasus scholar Charles King referred to that part of the treaty as a "rare instance in international law in which the internal administrative structure of one country has been secured by a treaty with another."
 Additionally, the treaty guaranteed "free transit through the port of Batum for commodities and all materials destined for, or originating in, Turkey, without customs duties and charges, and with the right for Turkey to utilize the port of Batum without special charges."